-This annual bedding plant will require occasional maintenance and upkeep.
+This plant will require occasional maintenance and upkeep.
 Trim off the flower heads after they fade and die to encourage more blooms late into the season.
-It is a good choice for attracting hummingbirds and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Supertunia Vista Silverberry Petunia is recommended for the following landscape applications;

 Supertunia Vista Silverberry Petunia will grow to be about 18 inches tall at maturity, with a spread of 24 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 20 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.